In this article we will examine the difficulties and frustrations athletes suffer with acute and chronic hamstring problems.

 - Stretching does NOT prevent hamstring injuries.4

 Another standard practice is the use of steroids and anti-inflammatory medications.
-However, side-effect of steroid injections and anti-inflammatory medications and their soft-tissue damaging properties have been well documented in the medical literature.
+However, side-effects of steroid injections and anti-inflammatory medications and their soft-tissue damaging properties have been well documented in the medical literature.

 Let’s get back to stretching and muscle exercises that put not only the hamstring, but knee instability at risk.